alhazmy20/KodeKloud_DevOps_Go-Docker/README.md

 # Docker Containerized Go WebAPI

-This is a simple project created to showcase what I've learned while attending the DevOps Learning Path on KodeKloud.
+This project is a simple showcase of my learnings from the DevOps Learning Path on KodeKloud.

-## Contains
+## Project Contents

 - Simple CRUD API using GoLang.
 - Simple test cases for every endpoint.
 - `Dockerfile` to containerize the WebAPI with Docker.
 - `docker-compose.yml` file is designed to orchestrate the deployment of a Go WebAPI and a MySQL database for development or production environments.
 It leverages Docker Compose to define and manage the services, their dependencies, and configurations.
-- `Jenkinsfile` A declarative pipeline that performs the following steps:
+- `Jenkinsfile` A declarative pipeline with the following steps:
-    1. Cloning this git repository.
+    1. Clone this git repository.
-    2. Running tests using the `go` command.
+    2. Run tests using the `go` command.
-    3. Building Go WebAPI into an `executable` file.
+    3. Build Go WebAPI into an `executable` file.
-    4. Building an image using Docker.
+    4. Build an image using Docker.
-    5. Pushing the image into a private repository.
+    5. Push the image into a private repository.

-## Requirements for Jenkins
+## Jenkins Requirements
 - [Go v1.21.1](https://go.dev/doc/install) installed on the Jenkins instance.
 - The following plugins should be installed on the Jenkins instance:
     - [Git Jenkins Plugin](https://plugins.jenkins.io/git/)